St. John's Episcopal Church (Dubuque, Iowa): History

 The Rev. Henry Tullidge arrived at Grace Church in Galena, Illinois in November 1834 as a missionary supported by Grace Church in Providence, Rhode Island.
 The first services in Dubuque were held sometime not long after his arrival.
 Tullidge served the spiritual needs of people in the surrounding area.
-St. John's parish in Dubuque was organized in 1845 and a brick church was built on the corner of Ninth and Locust Streets.
+St. John's parish in Dubuque was organized in 1845 by Bishop Jackson Kemper and local residents overseeing the construction of a brick church built on the corner of Ninth and Locust Streets.
 The parish continued to grow, but the American Civil War delayed any plans for a new church.
 A parish woman's organization raised the money to buy the property on the corner of Loras and Main Streets.
 At the time a tenement named Norton's Rookery stood on the site.

 Construction of the present church began in 1875 and it was completed three years later.
 The church was designed in the High Victorian Gothic style by New York architect Henry M. Congdon.
 The rough-cut limestone for the walls was quarried in nearby Farley, Iowa.
 The church follows a cross-shaped plan.
 It features a crenelated corner tower, recessed entryways, a rose window, roof dormers, and a shorter tower toward the back of the church that is capped by a spire.
 The larger tower was also designed to have an upper tower and a spire, but they were never built.
 Five of the stained glass windows are from Louis Comfort Tiffany's studio.